TwistedPixel-SD/openproject-paperless/README.md

 # openproject-paperless
+WIP, non-functional.
 Plugin to use paperless as a storage option for openproject